ChrisCummins/phd/docs/2018_07_issta/artifact_evaluation/README.md

 ### 2.1.
 Docker container

-Our [Docker](https://docs.docker.com/install/) image must be run on a Linux host with an Intel CPU.
+Our [Docker](https://docs.docker.com/install/) image must be run on a host with an Intel CPU.

 Download our Dockerfile: